AvaloniaUI/avalonia-docs/docs/guides/development-guides/improving-performance.md

 ### TreeDataGrid
 `TreeDataGrid` supports virtualization and can handle thousands of rows with complex cells effectively​​.

-### ItemsRepeater and ItemsControl

-You may consider using `ItemsRepeater` instead of `ItemsControl` for better performance, as `ItemsRepeater` supports virtualization​​.
-Alternatively, you can use `ListBox` to achieve virtualization while turning off selection​​.

-However, there are some caveats to be aware of.
-Both `ItemsRepeater` and `ItemsPresenter` (used inside of `ItemsControl`) support virtualization, but `ItemsPresenter` is more stable and is actively used in list controls. `ItemsRepeater` was ported from UWP and can have issues when items have non-uniform height (or width for horizontal scrolling).

-As always, the best practice is to try both and see which one performs better and smoother for your specific needs​.

 ## Prioritize StaticResources over DynamicResources

 In Avalonia UI, `StaticResources` and `DynamicResources` are utilized to assign values to any XAML property attribute through referencing a pre-established resource.
 However, these two resource types differ in their lookup behavior and performance implications.